 2. Once, Computer gets turned off, wait for a minute, and turn Computer back on.

 It could possible that the Windows update process might get resumed.
 In that case, you should wait for it to complete.
 Or, if the system starts as intended, then you’re good to go.
 But after this kind of failure, I will suggest you clean install Windows 10 on SSD.

 Solution 3: Disable Secure Boot

-Laptops from most of the manufacturers, such as HP, Dell, Acer, Asus, Toshiba, Lenovo, and few others allow disabling secure boot from EFI setup/configuration feature.
+Laptops from most manufacturers, such as HP, Dell, Acer, Asus, Toshiba, Lenovo, and a few others allow disabling secure boot from the EFI setup/configuration feature.
 While some laptop does not provide an option to turn off secure boot.
-Well, the following instruction might work for most of the users.
+Well, the following instruction might work for most users.
 Though just to be clear, I have tested these steps on my HP laptop.

 Step: 1 Hard turn off your computer by holding the power button for a few seconds.

 Step: 2 Unplug the power cable and remove the battery.
 Again hold the power button for a few seconds to drain power.